12wollmana/UMN-Data_Analytics-Project_03/README.md

 [Project Proposal](https://docs.google.com/document/d/18lH5qNpat62voNdJxxNazMAmrfGYoD7WSlTHtPxM6YI/edit)

 # Project Summary
-We created a k-means model on billboard's top 100 songs from the 1960s to 2019, looks at attributes from Spotify.
+We used k-means on the billboard's top 100 songs from the 1960s to the late 2010's to classify the songs based on attributes from Spotify.
 We ended up using non-scaled data to categorize the thousands of songs into 3 clusters.
-After creating and running the algorithm, we explored how the clusters related to the songs' attributes.
-This website will take you from modeling to what we found while graphing the clusters.
+After creating and running the k-means algorithm, we explored how the clusters related to the songs' attributes.

 ## K-Means Model
 We had a clean dataset from [Project 1](https://github.com/12wollmana/UMN-Data_Analytics-Project_01), so we did not have to spend a lot of time on cleaning it.
 We first looked for the ideal value of k by creating an elbow graph.

 We created a model with scaled and non-scaled data.
 We looked at the Silouetter Score for each model and decided to use the non-scaled.
 The Silouetter Score is between -1 ot 1.
 If the value is closer to 1, the clusters are more dense and separated from the other clusters.

-In library.py we created a number of functions.
-The import_music_df_with_model function was important as it allowed us to remove dublicates and import the data into our jupyter notebooks.
+In library.py we created a number of functions, including import_music_df_with_model function that removes dublicates and imports the data into our jupyter notebooks.

 ## Graphing Clusters & Attributes
-Next we created a number of graphs to see how the clusters were influenced by the attributes, decades, and placement.
+We created a number of graphs to see how the clusters were influenced by the attributes, decades, and placements.

  ![](static/images/plots/attributes/danceability_percent.png)\
  ![](static/images/plots/top-songs/valence.png)  ![](static/images/plots/decades/line/energy.png)